Joshua-Ogbebor/crack-detection-classification/README.md

 Libraries used: Pytorch, open CV, Tensorboard (optionally for viewing training progress, dataset and Network architecture)

+Binarization as an image preprocessing is furhter implemented in a separate code.
+Both codes will be merged

+The sliding window prediction function here is however non-overlapping.
+This would be fixed.

 Architecture:

 ![Screenshot from 2021-05-17 19-49-13](https://user-images.githubusercontent.com/84150307/118573871-f9b74d00-b748-11eb-8290-788c47c46d25.png)